trepichio/Billinho/README.md

 In this project, particularly, I've got a struggle to make 'delete on cascade' working as I did choose to use Paranoid (Sofdeletes).
 I'm glady that after reading a lot on web (Google, Stackoverflow and Medium are always helpful) it did work! 😄😎

 I appreciated the opportunity of doing this small project and hope it will be useful somehow to anyone out there.

+## ⚠️ Before you read further <a name = "before_read_further"></a>

+I let all CRUD in the public routes INTENTIONALLY.
+This is for making easier and quickier an demonstration during job interview.
+That way I didn't need to worry about authenticating a user and needing to put the token in every request.
+Life is already hard enough, let this one make mine better. 🤣🤣

 ## 🏁 Getting Started <a name = "getting_started"></a>